blabla1337/skf-flask/skf/markdown/knowledge_base/115-knowledge_base--Forget_password_functions--.md

 ## Description:

-Whenever a user forgets his password and your application provides a password forget functionality or any other type of recovery paths there are a couple of things to take into consideration when you want to harden it's security.
+Whenever the applications application provides a password forget functionality or other type of recovery methods there are several implementations of hardened proven ways to make the user recover his password.

 ## Solution: